RinaldoG/ML-Model-Predicting-Ship-Crew-Size/README.md

 This project is organised as follows:

-(a) data preprocessing and variable selection
+(a) data pre-processing and variable selection

 (b) basic regression model